-Rachelle Fleming, music theater instructor Back To Artist-Faculty
+Rachelle Fleming, music theater coach and director Back To Artist-Faculty

 Rachelle Fleming is nationally recognized in the training and vocal health of the contemporary vocal artist.
 Additional coursework includes a voice science Vocology course with Dr. Ingo Titze, and pedagogical coursework in two of the leading commercial vocal music training programs.
 Before coming to Temple, Fleming was Assistant Professor at The Catholic University of America in the Musical Theatre Division.
 She has taught for The Eastman School of Music, The Actors Studio MFA program at The New School, The Eastman School of Music Community Division, and the University of Miami.
 Dr. Fleming’s students perform on Broadway, in National Tours, at Madison Square Garden, the Metropolitan Opera, Signature Theater, regional theaters and in film.
 Fleming is proud to be working with wounded warriors through MusiCorps at Walter Reed National Military Medical Center.
 She is in demand internationally for master classes and as an artist-in-residence.
 Guest teaching and master classes include The Aspen Music Festival, the Contemporary Vocal Workshop at NYU-Steinhardt, and Polyphony Conservatory in Nazareth, Israel, and the national tour of Billy Elliot.